By: John Balash

 It’s only natural for us want to experience fun together.
 In a response to that, innovators are blending physical and digital play.
 These experiences can be technically intense and can also be delivered on low-cost tech.
 The important takeaway is that the experience, not the tech takes precedence.

 Kids can come experience learning of all the latest and greatest in technology at our Santa Monica Studio.
 Check out the Digital Dragon Class list!

-John Balash was instrumental in Digital Dragon’s launch in 2013 as it’s first Curriculum Director and is now back in the fold as a consultant on all the latest and greatest in tech education.
-This is John’s first contribution to a new blog that we are launching in a monthly series, Tech News from the Frontier.
+John Balash was instrumental in Digital Dragon’s launch in 2013 as its first Curriculum Director and is now back in the fold as a consultant on all the latest and greatest in tech education.
+This is John’s latest contribution to a monthly blog series we’ve launched, Tech News from the Frontier.
 John is the Director of Educational Engagement at Carnegie Mellon University’s Entertainment Technology Center.
 John has worked on educationally focused initiatives with clients ranging from D.A.R.P.A. to Disney.
 Working from both sides of the desk, you can find John in classrooms and conferences around the world exploring new uses for technologies in learning environments.